jamescurran/jamescurran.github.io/_posts/2006-06-08-death-forecast.md

  * Dad drove to work while I take a train.
  * I get less sleep at night.

 I'm not even sure if #2 is a die sooner or die later choice.
-So, is marriage &; sleep that much more important in live expectancy than not smoking, low blood pressure & weight.
+So, is marriage and sleep that much more important in life expectancy than not smoking, low blood pressure & weight.